biaperass/Gaussian-Splatting-WebGL/README.md

 # WebGL 3D Gaussian Splatting Renderer

+#### Acknoledgement

+This repository is a fork of the original project [Gaussian-Splatting-WebGL](https://github.com/kishimisu/Gaussian-Splatting-WebGL), which has been extended as part of a university project to include additional features and functionalities.
+The project is a request for the course course [Augmented and Virtual Reality](https://corsi.unige.it/off.f/2023/ins/66562) during Master's degree in Computer Engineering - Artifical Intelligence at the University of Genova.

+I acknowledge the efforts of the original authors and their contribution as the foundation for this work.
+All modifications and updates introduced here aim to align with the original code structure and project goals while meeting specific academic requirements.

+## Overview

 Javascript and WebGL2 implementation of a 3D gaussian rasterizer based on the paper [3D Gaussian Splatting for Real-Time Radiance Field Rendering](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/).